mvemjsun/mock_server/README.md

 ### Caveat
     * The API URLs have to be unique across hosts as the mock server maintains only the mock url and NOT the host.
+    * The tool and framework has been setup to work against a single client and does not guarantee behaviour when used concurrently by more than one user.

 ### Home Screen
 ![](https://github.com/mvemjsun/mock_server/blob/master/public/img/home_screen.png?raw=true)